 Although we have no significant external capital expenditure plans currently, we expect that we will continue to make capital expenditures to support our business.
-We plan to increase our investment on internally developed equipment used for services, rentals, sales demonstration and test equipment as we develop and release new products.
+We plan to increase our investment in internally developed equipment used for services, rentals, sales demonstration and test equipment as we develop and release new products.
 Capital expenditures are expected to be funded by existing and internally generated funds or lease financing.

 As a result of our significant product development, customer support, selling and marketing efforts, we have required substantial working capital to fund our operations.
-In 2017 and recent years, we have managed balancing profitable operations, while addressing rising costs and foreign exchange rate challenges.
-This included geographic shifts in our operations, optimized real estate usage strategies and differentiated product development and cost strategies.
+In recent years, we have managed operations with planned increases in investment in our new business markets, products and technologies, while addressing rising costs, tariffs and foreign exchange rate challenges.
+This included geographic shifts in our operations and differentiated product development and cost strategies.

-We believe that we have sufficient cash or working capital available under our operating plan to fund our operations and capital requirements through at least the next one year period.
-Our working capital may be used to fund possible losses, business growth, project initiatives, share repurchases and business development initiatives including acquisitions, which could reduce our liquidity and result in a requirement for additional cash before that time.
+We believe that we have sufficient cash or working capital available under our operating plan to fund our operations and capital requirements through at least the next one-year period.
+Our working capital may be used to fund possible losses, business growth, project initiatives, share repurchases and business development initiatives including acquisitions, which could reduce our liquidity and result in a requirement for additional cash at that time.
 Any substantial inability to achieve our current business plan could have a material adverse impact on our financial position, liquidity, or results of operations and may require us to reduce expenditures and/or seek additional financing.